Ira Khan's Red-hot Photoshoot On A Tree Is Breaking The Internet For All The Right Reasons!

 Tree Tales

 Donning a red corset silk gown, Ira is seen standing next to a tree house on a branch.
-She captioned, "I always wanted a tree house!"
-She left the netizens including Aditi Rao Hydari impressed who dropped her 'love' on the picture.
+She captioned it, "I always wanted a tree house!"
+She left netizens including Aditi Rao Hydari impressed, who dropped 'love' on the picture.

 Hello Gorgeous